markdown-extended/manifest/mde-manifest.md

     > where we can include **other Markdown** tags ...

-    > We can also write our blockquotes without the superior sign on each line, but just at the begining of the first one.
+    > We can also write our blockquotes without the superior sign on each line, but just at the beginning of the first one.

 Once a blockquote has begin (*e.g. as long as no blank line is passed*), the content will be part of it.

-To precise the URL of the original content cited, write this URL at the begining of the first line between parenthesis:
+To precise the URL of the original content cited, write this URL at the beginning of the first line between parenthesis:

     > (http://test.com/) This is my blockquote,